 Jordan Bender

-Jordan serves on the Board of Directors of JFEDLA and as chair of the Financial Services Division.
+Jordan sits on the Board of Directors of Jewish Federation Los Angeles, serving as co-chair of the General Campaign.
 He also serves on the Advisory Board of The Riordan Programs at the Anderson School of Management at the University of California, Los Angeles (UCLA).
-Jordan previously served as president of the Northstar-at-Tahoe Team Foundation, and on the boards of the Brentwood School, Jewish Community Foundation of Los Angeles and Early Childhood Center at Cedars Sinai Hospital.
+Jordan previously served as president of the Northstar-at-Tahoe Team Foundation and on the boards of Martis Camp, Brentwood School, Jewish Community Foundation of Los Angeles, and Early Childhood Center at Cedars Sinai Hospital.

 Jordan earned an undergraduate degree from Stanford University and an MBA from UCLA.